alechenninger/inkwell/notes/event_loop.md

   - Dart loop?
 Works.
 - Listeners are fired in a deterministic order such that replay of the same input produces the same output.
   - Dart loop?
 Depends.
-I do not believe StreamControllers satisfy this requirement.
-More on this below.
+I do not believe StreamControllers satisfy this requirement due to dart doc's insistence that listeners are not all fired in order.
 - Listeners to the same event all have access to same, initial snapshot of the world.
 This has the effect of organizing listener callbacks into a single "frame" of execution.
   - Dart loop?
 No, we need to implement this state management ourselves or with a library.